straga/micropython-esp32-twai/README.md

 Read this section if you want to include the ESP32 TWAI/CAN support to MicroPython from scratch.
 To do that follow these steps:

-- Note: The steps below now also work for MicroPython "esp32 with PSRAM", "1.23" , ESP-IDF v5.2.1
+- Note: The steps below now also work for MicroPython "esp32 with PSRAM", "1.23" or "dirty main versio" , ESP-IDF v5.3.1
+- Target: esp32, esp32c3, esp32s3

 1. Clone the MicroPython repository:
     ```